 Seaside Daisies are low-growing plants that reach heights of up to 10 inches (25 cm), with a spread of up to 2 feet (60 cm).
 This evergreen perennial consists of glossy, grayish-green foliage.
-Attractive blooms with ice blue, daisy-like petals (sometimes with a lavender or pink tint) surrounding a large, bright yellow center.
+Attractive blooms with ice blue daisy-like petals (sometimes with lavender or pink tint) surrounding a large, bright yellow center.

-Deadhead wilted blooms regularly to encourage continued blooming and to keep the plant tidy.
+Deadhead wilted blooms regularly to encourage continued blooming and keep the plant tidy.
 Trim the plant down if it looks leggy in late summer.
-You’ll be rewarded with a rejuvenated plant and another flush of colorful blooms.
+You'll be rewarded with a rejuvenated plant and another flush of colorful blooms.

 Seaside Daisies are easily propagated by stem cuttings or by dividing the plants in early spring.